carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 Facet Term Names
 ^^^^^^^^^^^^^^^^

 In Alerts v6 API (and therefore SDK 1.4.3) the terms available for use in a facet were very limited and the names did not always match the field name it operated on.
-In Alerts v7 API and SDK 1.5.0, many more fields are available
+In Alerts v7 API and SDK 1.5.0, many more fields are available and the term name matches the field name.

+Term names available in SDK 1.4.3 that do not match the field name now raise a ``FunctionalityDecommissioned`` exception.
+This was a conscious choice to reduce the complexity and ongoing maintenance effort in the SDK going and also to ensure it is visible to customers that the Facet capability has had significant improvements that integrations will benefit from.

+This snippet shows a pre-SDK 1.4.3 facet request and the ``FunctionalityDecommissioned`` exception generated by the SDK 1.5.0 SDK.

+The replacement snippet is:

 Things to consider
 ^^^^^^^^^^^^^^^^^^